 In March 2004, the Emerging Issues Task Force ("EITF") reached a consensus on Issue No. 03-6, Participating Securities and the Two-Class Method under FAS 128.
-EITF Issue No. 03-6 provides guidance in determining when the two-class method, as defined in SFAS No. 128, Eamings per Share, must be utilized in calculating eamings per share.
+EITF Issue No. 03-6 provides guidance in determining when the two-class method, as defined in SFAS No. 128, Earnings per Share, must be utilized in calculating earnings per share.
 The Company was required to adopt EITF Issue No. 03-6 in the quarter ended August 28, 2004 and to apply the provisions of EITF Issue No. 03-6 retroactively to all periods presented.
 The Common Stock of the Company has a 25% dividend preference to the Class B Common Stock.
-The Class B Common Stock, which has ten votes per share as opposed to one vote per share for the Common Stock, is not freely transferable but may be converted at any time on a one-for-one basis into Common Stock at the option of the holder of the Class B Common Stock.
-EITF Issue No. 03-6 requires the income per share for each class of common stock to be calculated assuming 100% of the Company's earnings are distributed as dividends to each class of common stock based on their respective dividend rights, even though the Company does not anticipate distributing 100% of its earnings as dividends.
-The effective result of EITF Issue No. 03-6 is that the earnings per share for the Common Stock will be 25% greater than the earnings per share of the Class B Common
+The Class B Common Stock, which has ten votes per share as opposed to one vote per share for the Common Stock, is not freely transferable but may be converted at any time on a one-for-one basis into Common Stock to be calculated assuming 100% of the Company's earnings are distributed as dividends to each class of common stock based on their respective dividend rights, even though the Company does not anticipate distributing 100% of its earnings as dividends.
+The effective result of EITF Issue No. 03-6 is that the earnings per share for the Class B Common Stock will be 25% greater than the earnings per share of the Class B Common Stock.